paulci/cloud-solutions/aws/restful-api/README.md

 ## Notes:
 - Simple Python authorizer returns a deny/allow policy depending on successfully decoded token
-- Calls to API must pass a JWT, encoded with the chosen secret, in the 'x-api-key' header
+- Calls to API must pass a JWT - encoded with the chosen secret - in the 'x-api-key' header
-- Applied WAF Rules cover [AWS Core Rules](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html) and [Known Bad Inputs](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html)
+- Applied [WAF] Rules cover [AWS Core Rules](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html) and [Known Bad Inputs](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html)
-- Logging and monitoring enabled
+- Logging and monitoring enabled in [Cloudwatch] for [Lambda] and WAF
-- AWS Secrets Manager used for JWT secret key
+- [AWS Secrets Manager] used for JWT secret key
 - Lambda packages automatically repackaged and deployed on handler code or dependency change
+- Tagging not present as there's no single strategy, but tags should be implemented in any deployed solution

 ## Requirements